nishamustafa/Comparative-Evaluation-of-SDAE-1DCNN-for-Breast-Cancer-Multi-Omics-Data-Classification-using-SVM-RFE/README.md

 The results of the comparative analysis will be saved in the results/ directory.
 Detailed discussions and insights are provided in the results_and_discussion.ipynb notebook.

 # Acknowledgements
-This project was completed as part of the final year project at Universiti Teknologi Malaysia.
-Special thanks to all who provided guidance and support throughout the project.
+This project was completed at Universiti Teknologi Malaysia during the final semester.
+Special thanks to all, especially my incredible friends, Ainin Sofiya Binti Azizi, Nurzarifah Binti Azizan, and Rohaizaazira Binti Mohd Zawawi.